dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 We need to also call out any related extension methods per/type of integration.
 -->

-To get started with the .NET Aspire RabbitMQ client integration, install the [📦 Aspire.RabbitMQ.Client](https://www.nuget.org/packages/Aspire.RabbitMQ.Client) NuGet package in the client-consuming project, i.e., the project for the application that uses the RabbitMQ client.
+To get started with the .NET Aspire RabbitMQ client integration, install the [📦 Aspire.RabbitMQ.Client](https://www.nuget.org/packages/Aspire.RabbitMQ.Client) NuGet package in the client-consuming project, that is, the project for the application that uses the RabbitMQ client.
 The RabbitMQ client integration registers an [IConnection](https://rabbitmq.github.io/rabbitmq-dotnet-client/api/RabbitMQ.Client.IConnection.html) instance that you can use to interact with RabbitMQ.

 ### [.NET CLI](#tab/dotnet-cli)